Battle of Montgomery's Tavern: Aftermath

 The rebels fled to the United States, travelling in groups of two.
 Van Egmond and Lount were captured by British forces; the former died of an illness he received while imprisoned and the latter was hanged for treason.
 Other men were also sentenced to hang for treason and ninety-two men were sent to Van Diemen's Land.
 A group of rebels escaped Fort Henry and travelled to the United States.

 Following the rebellion, the site of the tavern was used to build a hotel, with the structure of the old Davisville Hotel.
 In 1858 it was sold to hotelier Charles McBride of Willowdale, who renamed the tavern Prospect House.
 The tavern would serve as Masonic Lodge and North Toronto township council office.
 McBride sold the hotel in 1873 to build another hotel, Bedford Park Hotel, on Yonge Street.
 Prospect House burned down in 1881, and the vacant land was sold to the proprietor (and later as a hotelier) John Oulcott of Toronto, who rebuilt a three-storey Oulcott's Hotel (Eglinton House) in 1883.
 Oulcott sold out in 1912 and the hotel went to various owners.

 In 1913, the federal government purchased the hotel and remodelled it as a post office for the North Toronto postal district.
 It was torn down in the 1930s and replaced by the current structure.
 The site of the tavern is now occupied by a two-storey Art Deco post office designed by Murray Brown and built in 1936.
 The building, known as Postal Station K, bears the cypher EviiiR for Edward VIII, who reigned as king for eleven months in 1936.
 It is one of the few buildings to bear this mark in Toronto.

-As of spring 2016, construction is underway to incorporate the former post office building into a new structure that will include retail space and a podium for the 27-storey Montgomery Square luxury rental apartment tower.
+In 2019, the former post office building was incorporated into the new 27-storey Montgomery Square luxury rental apartment tower.
+The historic post office building was preserved, remodelling the interior to a grocery store and bar in 2020.